huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 ### Decoder models

-As of PyTorch 2.0, the attention fastpath is supported for both encoders and decoders.
-The list of supported architectures can be found [here](https://huggingface.co/docs/optimum/bettertransformer/overview#supported-models).

-For decoder-based models (e.g. GPT, T5, Llama, etc.), the `BetterTransformer` API will convert all attention operations to use the [`torch.nn.functional.scaled_dot_product_attention` method](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) (SDPA), that is available only from PyTorch 2.0 and onwards.
+For text models, especially decoder-based models (GPT, T5, Llama, etc.), the BetterTransformer API converts all attention operations to use the [`torch.nn.functional.scaled_dot_product_attention` operator](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) (SDPA) that is only available in PyTorch 2.0 and onwards.

-An example usage of the `BetterTransformer` API is shown below:
+To convert a model to BetterTransformer:

 ```python
 from transformers import AutoModelForCausalLM